sjchiass/kibbot/README.md

 The feeder has a small coin cell battery to keep the time when powered off.
 It is also possible to power the machine with three D batteries, like a battery backup.

 The feeder is fed by a small 5V 1A charger.
-This is also the voltage the motor runs at.
+The drum motor also runs at 5V.
 The switch is 3V, so the logic is thereabouts 3.3V.
 This is worth remembering when playing around with the circuitry.

 [To check all of these, connect your multimeter's negative terminal to the feeder's ground.
 Then connect the positive terminal to the parts you want to measure.
 Alligator clips or "EZ" clips make this a lot easier.]

 ### Hardware strategy

 A Raspberry Pi computer with a motor controller is ultimately equivalent to the feeder's electronics.
-It accepts 5V as its power input so it can drive the motor at that voltage.
+It accepts 5V as its power input so it can drive the motor at that voltage through the motor controller.
 Its logic is at 3.3V so it's able to read the switch the same way.

 The Pi has the advantage of being a computer able to run Python and a web server.
 It can also connect to the internet by wifi.
 Other add-ons are possible, like a camera, a speaker and a sensor for detecting pellet levels in the reservoir.

 ### Tools and hardware

-I used a Raspberry Pi Zero 2 W, which is the cheapest in-stock board I could find.
+I used a [Raspberry Pi Zero 2 W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/), which is the cheapest in-stock board I could find.
 A Pico W would also work, but it's just so much easier (and fun) to use a full Linux machine.

+Note: the Raspberry Pi Zero product line does not have a protective fuse, so make sure to give it 5V only.
+I have fried a Pi Zero by using a fast-charging phone charger, the kind that can go to 12V.
+I am not sure why the fast-charge mode activated, so I have stuck to regular 5V chargers since.

-I use the motor pi hat to control the motor from the Pi.
+I use the [Pi Motor Controller HAT](https://www.pishop.ca/product/raspberry-pi-motor-controller-hat/) to control the motor from the Pi.
 The hat is simply a motor control chip that connect to some of the Pi's pins.
 Any other motor controller should work.
 Only one channel is neeeded.
 The ability to supply a separate 5V voltage is necessary since the motor runs at 5V not the 3.3V of the Pi's GPIO.

 ![Photo of motor pi and Pi Zero 2W](./images/motor_and_pi.jpg)